20 Questions To Help Students Think Critically About News

 4. Is this headline entirely ‘true’/accurate or based instead on partially true information/data?
 Misleading information is often based on partial truths and then reframed to fit a particular purpose: cause an emotion such as fear, lead to a conversion of some kind such a social media share, purchase, signup, vote, etc.

-5. Are there any embedded logical fallacies in the headline itself–especially emotional appeals or language intended to polarize readers and ‘click’?
+5. Are there any embedded logical fallacies in the headline itself–especially straw man arguments, emotional appeals, or charged language intended to polarize, rally, or otherwise ‘engage’ readers?

 6. Is the topic the headline is based on important?
 Worth understanding more deeply?